mper-bcn-ny/2017-metro/_posts/2016-10-27-newsstream.md

 > [TXT Werk API](http://txtwerk.de/) can be accessed free of charge for 30 days.

-> Login and password for the NewsStream index will be made available at the hackathon.
+> Login and password for the News-Stream index will be made available at the hackathon.